NEHA-FDA Retail Flexible Funding Model Grant Program: Frequently Asked Questions

 Newly enrolled jurisdictions, or jurisdictions who have been enrolled in the Retail Program Standards but have never completed an SA9, should consider applying for a Track 1 Development Base Grant, offering up to $5,000 for completion of an SA9 and a Comprehensive Strategic Improvement Plan (CSIP), as the entry point into the Retail Program Standards.

-Two additional options are also available through the Track 1 Development Base Grant - request to be a mentee (up to an additional $14,000) and/or funding for staff to attend Self-Assessment and Verification Audit Workshops (up to an additional $7,500).
+Two additional options are also available through the Track 1 Development Base Grant - request to be a mentee (providing an additional $14,000) and/or funding for staff to attend Self-Assessment and Verification Audit Workshops (up to an additional $7,500).

 If this is not an option for a jurisdiction, applying for a Track 1 Development Base Grant to work on both an updated SA9 and a Comprehensive Strategic Improvement Plan (CSIP) is likely the best option, which also allows the options to apply to be a Mentee and to attend Self-Assessment and Verification Audit Workshops.

-What can we do if we have not yet completed a Comprehensive Strategic Improvement Plan (CSIP), but would like to apply for some of a higher impact Track 2 Development Base Grant?
+What can we do if we have not yet completed a Comprehensive Strategic Improvement Plan (CSIP), but would like to apply for a higher impact Track 2 Development Base Grant?

-As long as a CSIP is completed by the application deadline (October 12, 2022) and submitted with the application, a jurisdiction will be eligible to apply for a Track 2 Development Base Grant.
+As long as a CSIP is completed by the application deadline (October 11, 2023) and submitted with the application, a jurisdiction with a current Self-Assessment of All Nine Standards (August 2018 or later) will be eligible to apply for a Track 2 Development Base Grant.
 Instructions for completing a CSIP can be found on the NEHA Retail Grants webpage under Program Resources (found on the Left Menu).

 If this is not an option for a jurisdiction, applying for a Track 1 Development Base Grant to complete a CSIP is likely the best option, which also allows the options to apply to be a Mentee, and to attend Self-Assessment and Verification Audit Workshops.